djcloudking/djcloudking/README.md

 ## Hello there 👋 Thanks for reading my GitHub profile

-This is like my introduction to you and an overview of my cloud portfolio
+This is like my introduction to you

 ## Find out more about me